Before you arrive

 - If you are a new full-time undergraduate student from a European Union country other than the UK, you should have applied to the EU Customer Services Team of the Student Loan Company to establish your eligibility for a loan towards tuition fees.
 See the Money Matters section in this Handbook for further details.

-- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted the Academic Skills Centre (ASC) located in the Library of the University’s Summer Row Campus.
+- If you have a medical condition that might, in your opinion, affect your academic performance or have a specific learning difficulty such as dyslexia, you should have already contacted the Centre for Academic Skills and English (CASE) located in the Library of the University’s Summer Row Campus.

 - You should ensure that you have organised your accommodation and paid any deposit or rent.
 If you wish to stay in a UCB Hall of Residence you should have completed the online Accommodation Application Form available from the Accommodation section.
 Upon receiving your contract, to secure your accommodation you must forward a refundable deposit of £200 together with a pre-payment of £275.